logicfish/disdroid-cache/content/2023-03-15-kirklees-council-cartel-recent-deaths.md.md

 ### O﻿ne or two of the residents have been acting very strangely...

 A﻿nd secure sources indicate the Arena bomber may have used the alleys and some of the flats as a hideaway.

+### W﻿ere these people witnesses to the suspicious activity?